 And if you think spraying scented air freshener will clean your air, think again.
 That scent is a form of indoor air pollution, and most air fresheners just release more potentially harmful chemicals into your home.
-And the health issues caused by those chemicals cost about $340 billion a year in treatment and lost productivity expenses, according to a new study published in The Lancet.
+And the health issues caused by those chemicals cost about $340 billion a year in treatment and lost productivity expenses, according to a 2016 study published in The Lancet.

 Read on for some tips on improving your indoor air quality without the use of chemicals.

 1. Open your windows.
 It's the simplest (and cheapest!) thing you can do to improve your indoor air quality.
 Open your windows for even just five minutes a day to alleviate the accumulation of harmful air pollutants in your indoor air.